Esther Roper: Social justice and suffrage work with Eva Gore-Booth

 In the late 1800s and early 1900s Roper and Gore-Booth helped to organize groups of female flower-sellers, circus performers, barmaids and coal pit-brow workers as their right to work was threatened by moral crusades and new legislation.
 They arranged public meetings, demonstrations and delegations to parliament.
 Roper and Gore-Booth argued that women’s livelihoods were at stake, that women were capable of making their own decisions about how they were employed, and working women’s lack of vote left them disempowered in the workplace.
 In 1900 they founded and edited the Women's Labour News.
 This quarterly publication aimed at uniting women workers ran until 1904.

-In 1903 the couple helped to found the Lancashire and Cheshire Women's Textile and Other Workers Representation Committee, which organized the campaign of the first women's suffrage candidate to stand in a general election.
-In 1905, Roper became secretary of the National Industrial & Professional Women’s Suffrage Society.
-From 1906 Roper and Gore-Booth distanced themselves from Pankhurst’s Women’s Social and Political Union.
-They disagreed with the use of militant tactics and Emmeline Pankhurst's lack of interest in campaigning for working-class women’s rights.
+In 1903, the couple helped to found the Lancashire and Cheshire Women's Textile and Other Workers Representation Committee, which organized the campaign of the first women's suffrage candidate to stand in a general election.
+In 1905, Roper became secretary of the National Industrial & Professional Women's Suffrage Society.
+From 1906 Roper and Gore-Booth distanced themselves from Pankhurst's Women’s Social and Political Union.
+They disagreed with the use of militant tactics and Emmeline Pankhurst's lack of interest in campaigning for working-class women's rights.

 In 1913 Roper and Gore-Booth moved to London for the sake of Eva's health.
 In 1916, along with trans woman Irene Clyde, they founded Urania, a privately circulated journal which expressed their pioneering views on gender and sexuality.
 Published six times a year it contained clippings of articles from national and international press as well as original pieces.

 They were prominent pacifists during the First World War, working in the International Committee of Women for Permanent Peace.
-Among other things they helped support the wives and children of imprisoned conscientious objector.
+Among other things they helped support the wives and children of imprisoned conscientious objectors.
 After the war they became members of the Committee for the Abolition of Capital Punishment and worked for prison reform.